jrichardsz/jrichardsz.github.io/_posts/2019-01-01-How to deploy java application in a cloud instance from the scratch to an advanced architecture.md

 ---
 layout: post
-title: How to deploy java application in a cloud instance from the scratch to and advanced architecture ?
+title: How to deploy java application in a cloud instance from the scratch to an advanced architecture ?
 description: "Deploy in compute engine instance of google not substantially different from AWS, Azure or another linux host provider"
 category: devops
 tags: [devops,jenkins,git,java,linux]